Wills and Estate Planning

 For more information on wills, power of attorney, appointing an executor, trusts, and other questions about estate planning, visit the Public Trustee and Guardian of Manitoba website.

-My Financial Record Keeper helps you keep track of all your personal affairs, and provides the trusted people in your life with quick access to information should they need it.
+My Personal Affairs Record Keeper helps you keep track of all your personal affairs, and provides the trusted people in your life with quick access to information should they need it.